ouster-lidar/ouster-sdk/docs/cli/mapping-sessions.rst

 One of the main tasks we frequently need is a preview of the overall map.
 We can test this by using the generated OSF file, which was created with the above command and contains the SLAM-generated ``LidarScan.pose`` property.
 ::

-   ouster-cli osf viz sample.osf --accum-num 20 \
+   ouster-cli source sample.osf viz --accum-num 20 \
    --accum-every 0 --accum-every-m 10.5 --accum-map -r 0 -e stop